Playing Nice Was Getting Me Nowhere

 • Alex Cothren is a lecturer in creative writing at Flinders University.
 He has won the Carmel Bird, William van Dyke, Griffith Review Emerging Voices and Peter Carey awards for short fiction.
 He has had writing published in Meanjin, Island, Overland, Griffith Review and Australian Book Review.
 He was born in the Pacific Northwest, but now lives on beautiful Kaurna Yerta with his wife Maria and son Julio.

-• Shipping is $10 Australia-wide, or use code PINK for free shipping on three or more books.
+• Shipping is $10 Australia-wide.
 For more information on orders and returns, please click here.